micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/node/node.md

   ```

 - Create a node with custom options:

-  Node configuration will also be applied to its future elements (Publishers, subscribers, services, ...).

-  // TODO: explain possible options and their meaning
+  // TODO: explain possible options

-  The API used to customize the node options differs between ROS2 distributions:
+  The configuration of the node will also be applied to its future elements (Publishers, subscribers, services, ...).The API used to customize the node options differs between ROS2 distributions:

   Foxy: The `rcl_node_options_t` is used to configure the node